YeEun-Hwang/Color-based-Emotional-Analysis-using-Machine-Learning/README.md

 The system flow of our project is as follows.

 ### a) K-means Clustering for color
-Groups have been formed to ensure that the color spectrum is well representative of the color information of a single image, while maintaining the degree to which the operation speed is not too slow.
-The color spectrum data clustered into five groups were used to analyze images and to use them in the course of future machine learning.
+The color spectrums have been formed by clustering to ensure that itself represents well the color of a single image, while maintaining the degree to which the operation speed is not too slow.
+The color spectrum data clustered like below were used to analyze images and to use them in future machine learning.

 ![](imgs/spectrum.jpg)